Trusted-Execution/.github/profile/README.md

   -- Within a normal process, executables have no mechanism to keep secrets from each other -- Within a normal process, there is no mechanism to that an executable can use to make risk decisions about which Library to bind to it (libraries can have dependencies on other libraries)
   -- Within a normal process, there is no mechanism to ensure that an executable is genuine

+## SGX Features this project will use
+This stuff you'll have to pay attention to

+## SGX Features this projecg will not use
+You'll see references to these things in the documentation, but you can safely ignore this stuff for this project.